 You should be aiming to take about 5-10 minutes of their time.
 If you've got a big prototype then focus on the things you're most unsure about or run multiple guerrilla tests.

 It can be hard to do it all on your own (especially in public) so you might need someone else to help.
 They can note-take or record while you engage with the user and build a bit of rapport.
-If there’s just one of you having to do both tasks then you can miss important things (and look like you’re ignoring the user).
+If there’s just one of you having to do both tasks then you can miss important things (and it can look like you’re ignoring the user).

 A test that isn't recorded may as well have not happened, as you’ll have no evidence to point to if people challenge your findings.
 By getting it written down and having video clips you can share your findings with others.
 Definitely don't write a long report though or you're defeating the objective of speed.